 Last night our sleep was disturbed by a wounded Dire Bear wandering into our camp!
-Azuredee managed to rouse me from sleep in time to help defeated the wound-maddened creature before it killed us.
+Azuredee managed to rouse me from sleep in time to help defeat the wound-maddened creature before it killed us.
 We sustained a few injuries, but nothing my cousin’s healing powers could not handle.

 4 Starfall 508